Фібриляція передсердь

 Цінні поради та підводні камені

-• Atrial fibrillation with a wide QRS complex may indicate Wolff-Parkinson-White syndrome; in such cases, use of AV node-blocking medications may be fatal.
+• Atrial fibrillation with a wide QRS complex may indicate Wolff-Parkinson-White syndrome; in such cases, use of atrioventricular node-blocking medications may be fatal.

 Treatment of Atrial Fibrillation